 Mask mandates return to the Wood River Valley

-“I think we are seeing problems in different areas, we have a lot of workers coming from different counties we also have visitors who come from around the state and out of state,” said Blaine County Commissioner Angenie McCleary.
+“I think we are seeing problems in different areas.
+We have a lot of workers coming from different counties,” said Blaine County Commissioner Angenie McCleary.
+“We also have visitors who come from around the state and out of state.”

 “We have a lot of the daily, weekly season workers that come through our area, and a lot of park type of events so they wanted to make sure we could be safe while outside,” said Hailey Police Chief Steve England.